Brandonsams/Digital-CV/resume.md

 - Provided API support for clients using our predictions in their CV2X and Autonomous Vehicle Applications
 - Worked with agencies to establish connectivity to TTS's on-prem cloud hardware and software
-- Developed and implemented quality control metrics for traffic signal predictions
+- Developed and implemented quality control metrics for traffic signal predictions against incoming status data
 - Managed production rollout of new internal software releases, including installation and bug reporting
-- Windows Server System Administration using PowerShell
+- Windows Server system administration using PowerShell to manage hundreds of servers at a time
-- MySQL Database Administration
+- MySQL database administration, including backups, load distribution, and cloud application configuration

 <!-- ---